-- (c) a formal application in respect of each such foreign location is made by the Dealer Member to the Corporation//ROC in the form of a letter enclosing the financial statements and certificate described above; and - (d) the Dealer Member reviews each such foreign location annually and files a foreign custodian certificate with the Corporation IIROC annually. - 8.
-For London Bullion Market Association (LBMA) gold and silver good delivery bars, means those entities considered suitable to hold these bars on behalf of a Dealer Member, for both inventory and client positions, without capital penalty.
-These entities must: - be a market making member, ordinary member or associate member of the LBMA;

-- be on the Corporation/IROC's list of entities considered suitable to hold LBMA gold and silver good delivery bars; and - have executed a written precious metals storage agreement with the Dealer Member, outlining the terms upon which such LBMA good delivery bars are deposited.
+- (c) a formal application in respect of each such foreign location is made by the Dealer Member to IIROC in the form of a letter enclosing the financial statements and certificate described above; and - (d) the Dealer Member reviews each such foreign location annually and files a foreign custodian certificate with IIROC annually. - For London Bullion Market Association (LBMA) gold and silver good delivery bars, means those entities considered suitable to hold these bars on behalf of a Dealer Member, for both inventory and client positions, without capital penalty.
+These entities must: - be a market making member, ordinary member or associate member of the LBMA; - be on IIROC's list of entities considered suitable to hold LBMA gold and silver good delivery bars; and - have executed a written precious metals storage agreement with the Dealer Member, outlining the terms upon which such LBMA good delivery bars are deposited.
 The terms must include provisions that no use or disposition of these bars shall be made without the written prior consent of the Dealer Member, and these bars can be delivered to the Dealer Member promptly on demand.
 The precious metals storage agreement must provide equivalent rights and protection to the Dealer Member as the standard securities custodial agreement.

-and such other locations which have been approved as acceptable securities locations by the Corporation IIROC.
+and such other locations which have been approved as acceptable securities locations by IIROC.